mdeane84/Software-Engineering-Portfolio/README.md

 # Software-Engineering-Portfolio

-My name is Mark Deane and I’m a junior at Oregon State University and will graduate with a BS: CS in computer systems June 2021.
+My name is Mark Deane.
+I’m a junior at Oregon State University and will graduate with a BS: CS in computer systems June 2021.
 Classes I plan to complete before the summer are Software Engineering (CS 361/362), Databases (CS 340), Analysis of Algorithms (CS 325), Operating Systems (CS 344), and more.

 ## Overview of Projects